pantheon-systems/documentation/source/_docs/terminus/examples.md

 ---

 ## &lt;site&gt;.&lt;env&gt;
 Terminus command structure typically includes `<site>.<env>` in order to determine the target site and environment to execute against.
+Note that the `<>` symbols are part of the example, not to be included in your commands.
 For example, running the `env:clear-cache` command for the Live environment of a site labeled "Your Awesome Site":

 ![terminus env:clear-cache your-awesome-site.live](/source/docs/assets/images/terminus-example-cc.png)